datatas/datatas.github.io/constitution/index.md

 ## 1. Name

-The name of the society shall be "DATA TAS", herein referred to as "The Society".
+The name of the society shall be "DATA TAS", herein referred to as the Society.

+## 2. Society’s Office

+The office of the Society is to be at the Tasmania University Student Association (TUSA) , PO Box 5055, University of Tasmania LPO, Sandy Bay, TAS 7005.

-## 2. Objects/Aims
+## 3. Objects/Aims

-The objects/aims of the Society shall be to share data-related tools, techniques and knowledge, and foster a community of like-minded individuals across disciplines, industries and level of ability.
+The objects and purposes of the Society shall be:

+- To provide opportunities for members of the Society to participate in data- and programming-related events;

+- To organise and facilitate workshops and seminars pertaining to the purpose of the Society;

+- To provide education and training materials for newcomers to data processing and analysis through organised events (see 3.b), and through the development of an online repository of introductory programming reference materials;

+-To maintain a list of relevant data sources for members;

+-To organise or compete in data-related competitions (e.g, GovHack) as interest arises from members;

+- The acceptance of a gift for any of the objects or purposes of the Society;

+- To invest Society's funds in events that are in line with the Society's objectives and our members' interest.;

+- To print or publish any newspaper, periodical, book, leaflet, blog or other document that the committee or members of the Society at a general meeting determine desirable for the promotion of any of the objects or purposes of the association.

+- To acquire any domain name, web property, or online presence for the purposes of the Society.

-## 3. Society Subject to TUU Regulations and Societies Council Policy
+## 4. Society Subject to TUU Regulations and Societies Council Policy

 1. The society is subject to TUU Regulations relating to clubs and societies, and anything in its constitution, any by-law of the society or its office-bearers which is inconsistent with the said Regulation, or any amendment to a special rule there under, shall be void and of no effect insofar as it is inconsistent.